 Plus, when you super-serve more defined audience tastes, you often glean emotion and adoration from your audience.
 Contrast this with how people feel about Netflix or Hulu.
 You might love their vastness and their variety of offerings, but you sure don’t get excited about a “streaming whale.”
 They may be big, but there’s lots of stuff you scroll past and ignore.
 They end up being streaming utilities, rather than content collections you cherish.

-But when you discover a niche video streamer – or a gem of a radio station – that when the passion flows.
+But when you discover a niche video streamer – or a gem of a radio station – that’s when the passion flows.
 Consumers get excited about these outlets because they believe the product is aligned with their tastes.
 Like the “true crime” genre in podcasting, these are excitable audiences who are like-minded.

 Why is it that broadcast radio limits itself to a handful of “tried & true” formats, almost all of which are long in the tooth, due to a lack of a variety and limited playlists?
 Why are there just two spoken word formats in commercial radio – conservative talk and sports?
 And why does risk aversion almost always win out when it comes time to choose a new format?

 As the Times story points out, there are bumps in the road for these smaller video streaming upstarts, especially the ease with which consumers can cancel a subscription.
-It’s never easy competing against a “death star” like Netflix….or iHeart.
+It’s never easy competing against a “death star” like Netflix…or iHeart.
 But if you believe in your area of specialization and you invest in it, you can hack out a position that leads to profitability.

 And unlike the biggest brands in the space, niche competitors never have to dominate the platform.
 They just need to find and satisfy a decent size audience who already loves their programming.

-And fortunately, few consumers ever completely “cancel” a radio station, a free service that just might be able to learn a thing or two from the streaming world. .
+And fortunately, few consumers ever completely “cancel” a radio station, a free service that just might be able to learn a thing or two from the streaming world.